 1. The various model platforms shall be submitted for review at one time by the designated submission deadline and shall be capable of being reviewed concurrently by the Commission, including the Professional Team’s on-site review, such that all platforms can be reviewed as to their functional equivalence.

-2. Functional equivalence shall be recognized as long as no lost costs differ with regard to any platform at the rounded third decimal place (thus there should be no changes in the published Form A-1, Zero Deductible Personal Residential Loss Costs by ZIP Code and Form A-4, Output Ranges), and probable maximum loss does not differ by more than ±0.5% for any probable maximum loss level (Form A-8, Probable Maximum Loss for Florida).
+2. Functional equivalence shall be recognized as long as no hurricane lost costs differ with regard to any platform at the rounded third decimal place (thus there should be no changes in the published Form V-2, Hurricane Mitigation Measures Range of Changes in Damage, Form A-1, Zero Deductible Personal Residential Hurricane Loss Costs by ZIP Code, and Form A-4B, Hurricane Output Ranges (2017 FHCF Exposure Data)), and hurricane probable maximum loss does not differ by more than ±0.5% for any hurricane probable maximum loss level (Form A-8B, Hurricane Probable Maximum Loss for Florida (2017 FHCF Exposure Data)).

 3. The model as implemented on the various platforms shall have the same model version identification with a notation to designate the specific model platform(s).
 The modeling organization shall specify which platform is the primary platform and which platform(s) are the functionally equivalent platform(s).
-This information shall be disclosed in the modeling organization submission in response to Standard G-1, Scope of the Model and Its Implementation, Disclosure 1.
+This information shall be disclosed in the modeling organization submission in response to Standard G-1, Scope of the Hurricane Model and Its Implementation, Disclosure 1.

 4. The modeling organization shall not be allowed to make separate submissions during a review cycle and any difference between model platforms shall be required to be fully described in the modeling organization’s original submission.